ONLYOFFICE/Kubernetes-DocSpace/README.md

 # AppServer for Kubernetes
-The following guide covers the installation process of the ‘AppServer’ into a Kubernetes cluster
+The following guide covers the installation process of the ‘AppServer’ into a Kubernetes cluster.

 ## Requirements
   - Kubernetes version no lower than 1.19+